gingermusketeer/braceDoc/README.md

 Documenting a function.

-    function concat(somearg)
+    function concat(someParam)
     /*{
         description: [
-           "Returns a new array comprised of this array joined with the other array(s)",
-           "and/or value(s) passed in."
+           "Returns a new array comprised of this array joined with the other array(s)", "and/or value(s) passed in."
         ],
-        args: {
+        params: {
             description: "Arrays and/or values to concatenate to the resulting array.",
             required: true,
             exampleVal: [1, 2, 3]
         },
         returns: [
             "The new array containing the elements from the array on which it ", "was called followed by the arguments passed in", ]
     }*/
     {
         /*implementation...*/
     }